| Important Information for Foreign Nationals:Concurrent filings of I-140s and I-485s

 below.
 However, please be advised that this FAQ is not a substitute for

 legal advice, and that each case should be examined on its own merits.
+Frequently Asked Questions on Concurrent FilingsQ: I am about to file an immigrant visa petition.
+Does it make sense

+to file the I-140 with the adjustment of status?
 It depends.
 For some people it will be advisable to file the I-140 with

 the I-485.
 For others, however, it is not the best way to approach the case.